tanushka-jha23/keep/makefile_exegesis.md

 target: dependencies
     code to execute
 ```

 Makefiles have 2 most important components, *TARGETS* and *DEPENDENCIES*.
-Targets have various dependencies and when any of the dependencies change, the code in the target will be executed.
+Targets have various dependencies and when any of the dependencies change, the target will be executed again.

 In the above Makefile, there are total 5 targets (main, main.o, string_lib.o, utils.o and math_utils.o).
 - Target "main" has 4 dependencies and other targets have 1 dependency.
 To build main, first you need to build it's dependencies.